CameronASHiggins/SpartaRevision-InterviewQuestionBank/README.md

 # <u>SpartaRevision-InterviewQuestionBank</u>
-## A question bank for personal use and to brush up on common interview questions.
+## A question bank for personal use and to brush up on common software development interview questions.

 This is by no means an exhaustive list so feel free to add new questions or elaborations on existing questions either underneath or afterwards.